searchspring/snap/docs/ABOUT.md

 ## Contributing

 Snap is open source!
-The repository can be found here [Github](https://github.com/searchspring/snap).
+The repository can be found on [Github](https://github.com/searchspring/snap).

 We invite your participation through Github issues, discussions and pull requests!